Plan release information

 The Cockburn plan area covers an area of 157 km2 and extends along the Swan Coastal Plain from Kwinana Beach northward 22 km to South Beach and 7 km inland.
 It covers the local government areas of Cockburn, Kwinana and a small part of Rockingham.

-Groundwater use in this plan area are mainly for:
+Groundwater use in this plan area is mainly for:

 - Industry (Kwinana Industrial Area, Australian Marine Complex, Rockingham Industry Zone and Latitude 32 industry zone, collectively known as the Western Trade Coast industrial precinct).